Modify data in the Personal Records Database (BRP)

 Approach

-1. The document is in Dutch, French, German or English.
+1. The document is in Dutch, French, German, or English.

 Then have the document translated by an official translator and bring it with you to the appointment.

-Updating BRP data is free of charge.
+Modifying BRP is free of charge.

 Description

-Gender change
+Gender reassignment

 Adoption